Catherine22/WebServices/README.md

 ***DO NOT IMPLEMENT "X509TrustManager" TO SKIP VALIDATION***
 That means man-in-the-middle attacks are allowed.

-As I was mentioning, you open a url ([https://kyfw.12306.cn/otn/regist/init][1]) with your Android device and you get an exception:
+As I was mentioning, If you open a url ([https://kyfw.12306.cn/otn/regist/init][1]) with your Android device and you get an exception:

 ``` html
 java.security.cert.CertPathValidatorException: Trust anchor for certification path not found.